 What influences mental health?

-- Coping methods are methods people learn usually at a young age and develop through out their lives to learn how to best deal with stressful, upsetting or saddening situations.
+- Coping methods are ways people learn how to best deal with stressful, upsetting or saddening situations.
+These methods are usually learned at a young age and develop and change throughout a person's life.

 - A support system is the people or activities you have in place that can help you when you may be struggling with poor mental health.
 This could be your family, your sports team, your student organization, or your group of friends.

-- Genetics can greatly influence a person’s mental health.
-Mental Illnesses are caused by a genetic predisposition to the disease.
+- Genetics can greatly influence a person's mental health.
+Many mental Illnesses are caused by a genetic predisposition to the disease.

 Signs and Symptoms of Possible Mental Illnesses